nlpathak/Scriptor/README.md

 ```shell
 docker-compose up
 ```

-The app will be accessible at [http://localhost:3000](http://localhost:3000).
-The backend database will be accessible at [http://localhost:5000](http://localhost:5000).

 ## Notes
 * All commands in the Installation, How to Run, and In Case of Failure sections should be run in the top-level, `Scriptor/` directory.